helloflask/bootstrap-flask/docs/macros.rst

                               left-column-size, right-column-size)``.
     :param enctype: ``<form>`` enctype attribute.
-If ``None``, will automatically be set to ``multipart/form-data`` if a :class:`~wtforms.fields.FileField` is present in the form.
+If ``None``, will automatically be set to ``multipart/form-data`` if a :class:`~wtforms.fields.FileField` or :class:`~wtforms.fields.MultipleFileField` is present in the form.
     :param button_style: Accpet Bootstrap button style name (i.e. priamry, secondary, outline-success, etc.), default to ``secondary`` (e.g. ``btn-secondary``).
 This will overwrite config ``BOOTSTRAP_BTN_STYLE``.
     :param button_size: Accept Bootstrap button size name: sm, md, lg, block, default to ``md``.
 This will